-Franchising Comparative Guide - Corporate/Commercial Law - Canada
+Franchising Comparative Guide

 Franchisors can, acting reasonably, impose certain restrictions on the franchisees' activities commonly seen in franchising, including purchasing requirements, exclusivity, non-compete and non-solicitation restrictions.

 Both in-term and post-term non-compete restrictions are common in Canadian franchise agreements.
 However, to be enforceable, a non-compete covenant must not be overbroad.
 The Canadian courts have held that non-compete restrictions must be reasonable and specific in terms of geographic boundaries, duration and scope of restrictive activities, and should not constitute an undue restriction on trade or on a person's ability to earn a living.
 If a court finds the non-compete clause too broad, it will not rewrite the clause to make it enforceable and will strike down the whole provision.
-Franchisors should carefully draft their non-compete clauses, including, where necessary, limiting the geographic boundaries, the scope of restrictive activities or their duration.
+Franchisors should carefully draft their non-compete clauses, including, where necessary, limiting the geographic boundaries, the scope of restrictive activities or the duration.
+In a 2009 decision, Supreme Court of Canada also refused to uphold a non-compete clause because of the ambiguity of the restricted activities.

+In Ontario, an amendment to the Employment Standard Act that retrospectively came into effect in December 2021 banned non-compete agreement in the employment context with a few exceptions.
+This means that a non-compete provision that a franchisor imposes on a franchisee in Ontario may be void and invalid.

 Non-solicitation clauses are viewed as a lesser restraint on a person's ability to make a living and may be easier to enforce than a non-compete clause.

-Vertical price restraints, such as minimum selling prices, may be contrary to the Competition Act, if this conduct has had or is likely to have an adverse effect on competition in the applicable industry.
+Vertical price restraints, such as minimum selling prices, may be contrary to the Competition Act if this conduct has had or is likely to have an adverse effect on competition in the applicable industry.
 This usually happens when the supplier has a significant market power (at least 35% market share), which is not commonly seen in franchising.
 If the Competition Bureau finds that a franchisor has engaged in price maintenance that has resulted in an adverse effect on competition, it may be ordered to stop the offending activities.
 There are no penalties prescribed for such conduct.
+Further to an amendment to the Competition Act that came into force on 23 June 2022, franchisors cannot require franchisees to sign wage-fixing or no-poaching agreements.

 7.6 Is there a duty of good faith imposed upon the franchisor and franchisee?